Check out our interview with addy; a platform that allows Canadians to invest in different properties across Canada with as little as $1.

 Since a farm equipment loan may be a lot of money for the lender, they will want you to present a solid business plan when you apply.
 You should also be prepared to answer various questions, such as:

 - How much monthly/yearly revenue is your farm expected to generate?

 - Do you have an active mortgage on the property or other existing debts?

 - How much profit do you stand to make once all your current debts are settled?

 - What is the market value of your commercial assets (vehicles, buildings, etc.)?

 - Do you have a business partner or loan guarantor?
 (If so, they must be prepared to answer similar questions)

-- Loans that are secured with collateral often come with better rates and terms
+- Better Loan Terms – Loans that are secured with collateral often come with better rates and terms.

-Although the size of the loan you’re approved for will hinge on your overall ability to make payments on time, the right amount of financing can help you purchase almost any type of farming equipment you need, including but certainly not limited to:
+Although the size of the loan you’re approved for will depend on your credit and overall financial health, the right amount of financing can help you purchase almost any type of farming equipment you need, including but certainly not limited to:

 - Utility vehicles